cpereira42/cpereira42/README.md

 </center>

-My name is Cezar, I have a degree in Industrial Electronics (SENAI) and Information Systems (UniRadial).
+My name is Cezar, I have a degree in Industrial Electronics (SENAI) and Information Systems (UniRadial).<bR>
 Nowadays I am studing software engineering at 42 Sao Paulo.

 - 🔭 I’m currently working on 42's libasm project<br>